-- lifetime/reliability/fail safety - Support for secure memory technologies: with error correction code (ECC) and additional registers (Registered ECC) - The number of processors that can be connected to each other on a mainboard (e.g. 1, 2, 4, and 8-socket servers) - Number of cores per CPU (typically ≥ 8, 16, 32, 64, 128 or more) - Far higher number of, and speed on, I/O interfaces for faster data transfers than desktop and notebook CPUs; in particular PCIe and storage interfaces - Support for hardware accelerators for special tasks (e.g. GPU and FPGA) - Support for special virtualisation and security features
+- lifetime/reliability/fail safety - Support for secure memory technologies: with error correction code (ECC) and additional registers (Registered ECC) - The number of processors that can be connected to each other on a mainboard (e.g. 1, 2, 4, and 8-socket servers) - The number of cores per CPU (typically 8, 16, 32, 64, 128 and more) - Far higher number of, and speed on, I/O interfaces for faster data transfers than desktop and notebook CPUs; in particular PCIe and storage interfaces - Support for external hardware accelerators for specific tasks (e.g. GPU, FPGA, or DPU) - Support for special virtualisation and security features

 Therefore, a "server CPU" or "server processor" should be explicitly requested in the technical specifications, to benefit from the special properties to improve virtualisation task performance and boost security in server environments.
-However, besides the CPU speed, a well-balanced overall system influences server performance as well (see Section 5.2 Benchmark).
+However, besides the CPU speed, a well-balanced overall system influences server performance as well (see Section 5.2 Benchmark)